COASTAL HAZARDS @ VIRGINIA TECH

 Acknowledgements & Credits: This material is based upon work supported by the National Science Foundation, National Oceanographic and Atmospheric Administration's Sea Grant Program, U.S. Army Corps of Engineers, U.S. Department of Energy, National Commission on Energy Policy, Texas General Land Office, and Virginia Tech.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of these funding sponsors.
 Background photo courtesy of Sadatsugu Tomizawa (Creative Commons license CC BY-NC-ND 2.0).
 Abstract and figure (left) modified from Smallegan et al. 2016 (Coast.
 Eng.).
 Abstract and figure (center) from Zainali & Weiss 2015 (Geophys.
 Res.
 Lett.)

-© 2017 Jennifer L. Irish & Robert Weiss.
+© 2019 Jennifer L. Irish, Robert Weiss, and Tina Dura.
 All Rights Reserved.